-Primus Partners Sets Up A Solutions Excellence Centre For Leveraging Digital Public Infrastructure For Nation Building And Global Showcase
+Primus Partners sets up a Solutions Excellence Centre for leveraging Digital Public Infrastructure for Nation Building and Global Showcase

-Primus Partners , India's leading management consulting firm announces the setting up of a solutions excellence centre in New Delhi.
-Set up as a 100 per cent subsidiary, Primus Partners Solutions Pvt.
-Ltd., the solution excellence centre is aimed at developing large-scale technology solutions leveraging India's Digital Public Infrastructure (DPI) with a focus on improving citizen lives and revolutionizing governance with the citizens at the heart.
-The new subsidiary aligns with the goals of the government of India and its Digital India initiatives, committed to working in underserved areas to enhance digital adoption and support larger national initiatives.
+(MENAFN- Adfactors PR) Bengaluru, 01 August 2024: Primus Partners, India’s leading management consulting firm announces setting up of a solutions excellence centre in New Delhi.
+Set up as a 100 percent subsidiary, Primus Partners Solutions Pvt Ltd, the solution excellence centre is aimed at developing large scale technology solutions leveraging India’s Digital Public Infrastructure (DPI) with focus on improving citizen lives, and revolutionizing governance with the citizens at the heart.
+The new subsidiary aligns with the goals of Government of India and its Digital India initiatives, committed to working in underserved areas to enhance digital adoption and support larger national initiatives.

 According to the July 2024 report from India’s G20 task force on Digital Public Infrastructure, India has achieved significant milestones in under a decade, including over 1.3 billion Aadhaar enrollments, 10 million daily e-KYC transactions, and 13 billion monthly UPI transactions.
 These Digital entablements have lifted millions out of poverty, providing new opportunities for education, health, and dignified livelihoods while granting bank account access to over 500 million individuals, including women and rural residents.